kxvalencia/capstone/README.md

 Website domain: https://capstone-main.000webhostapp.com/

-I made this guide on Windows, so it contains Windows-specific steps.
-If you are on MacOS or Linux, let me know in the discord and I will update this to help you with the setup process.
-Please read the guide all the way to the end.
-There is important information about the database at the bottom.
+This guide was made with Windows Operating Systems in mind.
+If you need another platform installation process, let me know or submit an [Issue](https://github.com/kxvalencia/capstone/issues).

 <br>